Master of Science in Educational Administration

-Students holding a Master's degree may pursue the "licensure only" option by completing 18 to 24 credits in their chosen licensure track.
-The emphasis on administrative leadership aims to prepare professional educators for administrative roles and support current administrators in enhancing organizational and leadership capabilities.
+Students holding a Master's degree may pursue the "licensure only" option by completing 18 credits in their chosen licensure track.
+The emphasis on administrative leadership prepares professional educators for administrative roles and supports current administrators in enhancing organizational and leadership capabilities.
 This program is designed to help students develop essential skills in decision-making, human resource management, teacher evaluation, curriculum leadership, and innovative instructional change.

-The Director of Instruction license aligns with many positions within PK-12 environments, such as Principal, Director of Professional Development, teacher coach positions like Educator Effectiveness Coaches or Instructional Coach or PBIS (Positive Behavioral Intervention and Supports) Coaches, Learning Coordinators, Dean of Students, and Assistant or Associate principals.
-Individuals with the Principal and Director of Instruction licenses are also uniquely qualified for positions within WI in CESA (Cooperative Educational Service Agency) programs, positions within state education departments, and university College/School of Education positions.
+The Director of Curriculum and Instruction (#5010): This license aligns with many roles within PK-12 settings, including Principal, Director of Professional Development, teacher-coaching positions such as Educator Effectiveness Coaches or Instructional Coaches, PBIS (Positive Behavioral Interventions and Supports) Coaches, Learning Coordinators, Dean of Students, and Assistant or Associate Principals.
+Individuals holding the Principal and Director of Instruction licenses are also uniquely qualified for positions within WI in CESA (Cooperative Educational Service Agency) programs, as well as roles within state education departments.

-The Director of Special Education and Pupil Services license is designed to prepare dynamic district leaders to deliver innovative educational services that support every child and foster successful school experiences for each student.
-Candidates for this licensure must either hold or be eligible for a professional educator license to teach or provide pupil services (such as school counselor, school psychologist, or school social worker).
-Additionally, candidates must have three years of successful full-time teaching experience at any grade level (from Early Childhood to Adolescent) or relevant experience as a school counselor, school psychologist, or school social worker, which includes documentation of at least 540 hours of successful classroom teaching experience.
+The Director of Special Education and Pupil Services (#5080): This license prepares dynamic district leaders to provide innovative educational services that support every child and promote successful school experiences for each student.
+Applicants for this license must either hold or be eligible for a professional educator license to teach or offer pupil services (such as a school counselor, school psychologist, or school social worker).
+Additionally, applicants must have three years of successful full-time teaching experience at any grade level—from Early Childhood to Adolescence—or relevant experience as a school counselor, school psychologist, or school social worker, which includes documentation of at least 540 hours of successful classroom teaching.

 The educational administrative concentration in the Master of Science in Education allows the applicant to receive Wisconsin State Administrative license(s) through the Department of Public Instruction.